Pleistoscene/Capstone-Project/server & services/active directory 2.md

 - Disable Microsoft Store: Block access to Microsoft Store apps

 **Scope:**
-Linked to `Students` OU (assumed), filtered for student accounts only.
+Linked to `Students` OU filtering for student accounts only.

 ---